K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Glossary.md

     one atom to another atom, bumping off an electron, that then bumps off the next electron, etc. is `electricity`.
     Electricity is pretty useful stuff.
 It can create heat and light, it can add functionality to just about anything.
 Anything from super-computers to toasters can use electricity to perform tasks.

+* `Element`

+    - A single part of a larger group.
+In the case of HTML, an element represents a section of the document.
+Each element is an object contained within the document object.
+These have properties and methods just like any object.
+These are used to configure the page to look and behave as the developer wishes.
+The term `element` is used to refer to any part a larger whole.

+* `Else Statement`

+    - A programming conditional that directs the computer to execute an alternative action in the event that the previous statement evaluates to false.
+It goes like this, *"If this thing is true, do a thing, else do the other thing"*

+* `elsif`

+    - An alternative to `else if`.
+It is a conditional statement meaning that if a given statement is true, a function is performed.

+* `Encapsulation`

+    - The idea of grouping together data and methods that work with that data within a single structure.
+Encapsulation also hides data within it that is not needed in order to use the structure itself.
+In other words, you don't need to know how a toaster works in order to toast a piece of bread, you just need to know how to put the bread in and push down the handle.
+The parts that do the work inside the toaster could be said to be `encapsulated`.

+* `Enter key`

+    - Also known as the `Return key`.
+This key is used to initiate actions on the computer or to move the cursor to the next line.
+It is usually located at the end of the middle row of letters on the ketboard.

+* `Entry`

+    - Data entered into a field on a webpage form, spreadsheet, or database.

+* `Environment`

+    - The "area" in which a computer program is running or the "area" in which code is being written.
+It includes all the stuff you need to write a computer program.
+For example, if you want to write a JavaScript program without using a browser, then you need to use the Node.js environment.
+This environment provides libraries for your use and an interpreter to parse your code and run it.
+All of these things combined constitute a computing "environment".
+You could think of it as an individual "world".
+When writing JavaScript outside the browser you have to go to "JavaScript World".
+That world is called Node.js.
+You can download this world to your computer.
+Then when you need to write JavaScript outside of the browser you can "got to the planet Node.js" and write whatever you need to.
+Once you have Node.js on your system it is very easy to use this environment.
+You can take an ordinary text file, give it a name (make sure to include the `.js` suffix to your filename), write your code, then execute that code in the terminal by typing "node name-of-your-file.js".
+    Boom!
+It runs!

+* `Environment Variable`

+    -